 The Saint Martin's ESL Program is centered on a core curriculum of academic English courses.
-In addition to the core curriculum classes, one skills enhancement course will be offered at each level during an ESL term.
-Full-time ESL students take 5 core academic English courses and 1 skills enhancement course per week (18 classroom hours per week).
+In addition to these, one skills enhancement course will be offered at each level during an ESL term, Full-time ESL students take 5 academic English courses and 1 to 2 skills enhancement courses per week (18 to 21 classroom hours per week).